sytelus/pydot/README.md

 About
 =====

 **This is fork of original pydot (https://github.com/pydot/pydot) project which unfortunately has gone dead since late 2018.
-This fork simply merged all open PRs.
+This fork simply merges all open PRs.
 The original pydot doesn't work on Windows 10 anymore with Python 3.7+.
 One of this PR solves this issue as well.**

 `pydot`: